ker0olos/aws-lambda-discord-bot/README.md

 print(response.json())
 ```

-<h6 align="center"><i>(This is a script you keep to yourself and run locally each time you want to create/update your application's commands)</i></h6>
+> **Note** This is a script you keep to yourself and run locally each time you want to create a new command or update your existing ones.

 <br>

-Your `App ID` is visible through **General Information** in your app dev portal.
+- `APP_ID` is visible through **General Information** in your app dev portal.
+- `BOT_TOKEN` is in **Bot**

-To get a `Guild ID`, go to your discord client and enable **Developer Mode** in the **Advanced** Settings,
+- To get your `GUILD_ID`, go to your discord client and enable **Developer Mode** in the **Advanced** Settings,
 then go to the server and right-click on the sever's name in the top-left.
 And now should see a new entry in the context menu called **Copy ID**.

-`Bot Token` is also visible through **Bot** in the app dev portal.

-If you are creating if you are using guild commands *(You should for testing commands and for private bots)*.
+If you are using guild commands *(You should for testing commands and for private bots)*. before running the script, make sure that the bot was alreay invited into the server that you are using the GUILD_ID of.
-Then before running the script you need to go to **OAuth2** then **OAuth2 URL Generator**.
-Click `applications.commands` and go to the generated URL to authorize the app.
-Select the server you just copied the ID of, or the script won't work.

-You should be able now to go the the server type `/` in the chat and see the command you' created, if not then something is wrong, try again until you can.
+You should now be able to go the the server type `/` in the chat and see the command you' created, if not then something is wrong, scroll up amd try again until you can.

+Commands can accept string and number inputs, But to learn more about setting up commands, check the offical docs or Google for a more specific guide. <https://discord.com/developers/docs/interactions/application-commands#application-command-object>

 ### 2. The AWS Lambda Function